-The result section is third major part of the research paper and it’s probably the most important part because it contains actual facts of your experiment.
-The other sections contains plan, hope and interpretations but the result section is the actual truth of your study.
-In result section, one should aim to narrate his/her finding without trying to interpret or evaluate them.
+The result section is the third major part of the research paper and it’s probably the most important part because it contains actual facts about your experiment.
+The other sections contain a plan, hope and interpretations but the result section is the actual truth of your study.
+In the result section, one should aim to narrate his/her finding without trying to interpret or evaluate them.
 Basically, the result section explains any problem you have with your data collection, the main result of the experiment and any other interesting trends in the data.
-Interpretation of the meaning of the result section done in the discussion section.
-In result, we want to convey our data in the most accessible way, so we usually use visual elements like graphs and table to make it easier to understand.
+Interpretation of the meaning of the result section is done in the discussion section.
+With the result, we want to convey our data in the most accessible way, so we usually use visual elements like graphs and tables to make it easier to understand.

 Essential elements for writing a proper Results Section:

-Each table and graph should be clearly labeled and titled.
-Each different finding should be made in separate sub-section under proper sub-heading following the sequence adopted in Method Section.
+Each table and graph should be clearly labelled and titled.
+Each different finding should be made in a separate sub-section under the proper sub-heading following the sequence adopted in Method Section.

-You can use various types of graphs in your results like line graph, bar graph, scatter plot, a line graph with colors, a box with whiskers plot and histogram.
+You can use various types of graphs in your results like a line graph, bar graph, scatter plot, a line graph with colours, a box with whiskers plot and a histogram.
 Tables are good for showing the exact values or showing a lot of different information in one place.
 Graphs are good for showing overall trends and are much easier to understand quickly.
 It also depends on your data.
-In general, continuous variables like temperature, growth, age, time-these trends to be better displayed in line graph on scatter plot or maybe on histograms.
+In general, continuous variables like temperature, growth, age, and time can be better displayed in a line graph on a scatter plot or maybe on histograms.
 If you have comparative data that you would like to represent through a chart then a bar chart would be the best option.
 This type of chart is one of the more familiar options as it is easy to interpret.
 These charts are useful for displaying data that is classified into nominal or ordinal categories.
 In any case, you need to decide which is the best option for each particular example you have, but never put a graph and a table with the same data in your paper.

-Lets look at some of the common mistakes which can be observed in result section.
+Let’s look at some of the common mistakes which can be observed in the result section.

 i.
 One should not include raw data which are not directly related to your objectives.
 Readers wont to be able to interpret your intentions and may unnecessarily collect unwanted data while replicating your experiments.